 Having good balance is something most people take for granted, but as we age, our bodies start to lose the ability to maintain balance.
-Vision, the vestibular system (part of the inner ear that works with vision), touch, reaction time, strength, and coordination all impact balance and tend to decline with age.
+Vision, touch, reaction time, strength, and coordination all impact balance and tend to decline with age.
 Balance helps you stay upright during everyday activities, and having good balance is essential for seniors to reduce the risk of falls and maintain mobility.

 What Are Good Balancing Exercises for Seniors?